Manu-sh/opnm/README.md

 ### Output Pnm :framed_picture:
 ###### common pnm file formats

-This mini-library is for *__output only__*, actually there is no way to read a file from disk into a PNM format.
+This mini-library is for dealing with common PNM format.

 #### Future (?)
 - :white_check_mark: ~~add `PNM<T>(filename)` constructors or a factory method to read files from disk into a `PNM<T>` object~~